GPUOpen-LibrariesAndSDKs/GameEngineIntegrations/README.md

 ---

 ### Attribution
+- Unity is a trademark of Unity Technologies.
 - Unreal is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.